 The LVD covers health and safety risks on electrical equipment operating with an input or output voltage of between

 It applies to a wide range of electrical equipment for both consumer and professional usage, such as

-EU legislation in the electrical sector is important to ensure Europe-wide harmonisation of a set of essential health and safety requirements for products placed on the market.
+EU legislation in the electrical sector is important to ensure that health and safety requirements are the same across Europe for products placed on the market.

-Consumer goods with a voltage below 50 V for alternating current or 75 V for direct current are dealt with by the General Product Safety Directive (GPSD) 2001/95/EC, which aims to ensure that only safe consumer products are sold in the EU.
+The general product safety directive (2001/95/EC) covers consumer goods with a voltage below 50 V for alternating current, or below 75 V for direct current.
+It aims to ensure that only safe consumer products are sold in the EU.

-LVD ADCO documents include "recommendations" issued by LVD ADCO WG and Reports of cross-border market surveillance projects.
-These documents are not legally binding.
-They do not necessarily represent the opinion of the European Commission or the LVD WP.
-If and when they are applied by market surveillance authorities, the provisions and principles of the LVD shall be respected.
+LVD ADCO produces documents such as recommendations and reports of cross-border market surveillance projects.
+These documents are not legally binding and do not necessarily represent the opinion of the Commission or the LVD WP.

 Article 9 of the Low Voltage Directive 2006/95/EC enabled the European Commission to issue 'opinions'.
 An 'opinion' is not law, but can be used as guidance.

 Unlike LVD 2006/95/EC, under LVD 2014/35/EU only the references of the harmonised standards published in the OJEU give presumption of conformity with the safety objectives.